AndreasVerhoeven/PlatterOverlayPresentation/README.md

 ## How to Use

-You use a `PlatterPresentation` object to show a UIView presented in an overlay platter.
-There's a convenience method to quickly show something - but if you need more control, you can also instantiate a `PlatterPresentation` yourself and keep on using that.
+You use a `PlatterOverlayPresentation` object to show a UIView presented in an overlay platter.
+There's a convenience method to quickly show something - but if you need more control, you can also instantiate a `PlatterOverlayPresentation` yourself and keep on using that.

 ### Quick presentation